RobertElder/CS452/io/kernel4/readme.rst

 File: ``kernel_irq.c``

+Vectored interrupts are used.

 Timer3 is enabled and counts down from 5080 to give 10ms interrupt intervals.
 The kernel also sets the CPSR to allow interrupts.

 The interrupt handler will call the scheduler to unblock tasks and it also acknowledge Timer3.

-The interrupt handler currently assumes that it is the Timer3 interrupt since no other interrupts are enabled.
-The next deliverable will check for the correct interrupt source.
+UART1RXINTR1, UART1TXINTR1, UART2RXINTR2, UART2TXINTR2, are enabled when there is a Task waiting for it.
+The IRQ handlers will disable the respective interrupt after it has fired.
+UART Clocking problems are avoided as our context switch is greater than 50 NOPs.

 Scheduler